 Your Baby at 33 Weeks Pregnant

 Mind the menu.
 It's more important than ever to pay attention to your diet.
 Your baby's protein and fat requirements are at their greatest over the next few weeks, so be sure to eat balanced meals.
-Your little one now measures 16.5 inches and weighs more than 4 pounds, and she'll double her weight over the next seven weeks.
+Your little one now weighs more than 4 pounds, and she may double her weight over the next seven weeks.

 Your Pregnancy at 33 Weeks